• Skip to main content

 This is how you *properly* remove acrylic nails at home

-People keep saying that isolation is a good time for DIY and, seen as salons are shut for the next 3 weeks, we agree (yes, beauty DIY counts).
+People keep saying that isolation is a good time for DIY and, seen as salons are shut for the time being, we agree (yes, beauty DIY counts).
 We’ve already divulged our tips for removing your gel mani at home and next up?
 Acrylic nails.

 By Beth Ludolf